 The subscriber submits the request.
-After the RA examines the application for accuracy and errors, a digital signature is affixed and the information is transmitted to the PublicCA.
-The PublicCA then immediately resumes use of the certificate.
-If the above resumption request does not pass review, the PublicCA shall refuse the certificate resumption request.
+After the RA examines the application for accuracy and errors, a digital signature is affixed and the information is transmitted to PublicCA.
+PublicCA then immediately resumes use of the certificate.
+If the above resumption request does not pass review, PublicCA shall refuse the certificate resumption request.